 There are 3 different types of schools in the New Zealand school system for you to choose from:

 - State or public schools in NZ are government owned and funded.
 They are the biggest group of schools in the country, catering for the majority of New Zealand school children.
 A note here – public schools in NZ are free schools.
 They’re not private schools as is the case in the UK.
 This guide uses the Kiwi terminology.

 - State integrated or ‘special character’ schools are former private schools that have been integrated into the public school system for funding purposes but retain their ‘special character’.
 This special ‘purpose’ may be a particular religious faith (Catholic, Anglican, Muslim etc) or specialist education system (Montessori, Steiner etc).
 They currently enrol around 10% of New Zealand’s school children.

-- Private or independent schools account for around 5% of New Zealand’s school age enrolments.
+- Private or independent schools account for just under 5% of New Zealand’s school-age enrolments.
 The majority of these schools are owned by religious or specialist education groups.
-The difference between them and state integrated schools is that they’re not government funded.
-Some private schools are single gender schools (boys or girls) whilst others are co-ed or a mixture of both ie some Years may be co-ed whilst others are single gender.
+The difference between them and state-integrated schools is that they’re not government funded.
+Some private schools are single-gender schools (boys or girls) whilst others are co-ed or a mixture of both ie some Years may be co-ed whilst others are single gender.

 Getting an education in a public (state) school is free for children who are classed as ‘domestic’ students.
 This includes:

 However, parents are generally expected to pay as required for extracurricular activities such as school excursions.
 Parents also pay for uniforms, books and other stationery requirements